 This is only a small sample of actions that may be considered discrimination against gays and people who identify with other LGBTQ groups in the workplace.

-A Los Angeles, CA LGBTQ Rights Attorney Can Help You
+A Los Angeles LGBTQ Rights Attorney Can Help You

 Some companies make life harder for LGBTQ+ employees.
 This type of discrimination and harassment is illegal.
 People in the LGBTQ community, including same-sex partners and trans individual, have rights according to state and federal laws.
-If you have faced wrongful treatment in the workplace, a Los Angeles, CA discrimination on LGBTQ rights attorney can help you.
-A Los Angeles, CA employment lawyer can answer your questions.
+If you have faced wrongful treatment in the workplace, a Los Angeles discrimination on LGBTQ rights attorney can help you.
+A Los Angeles employment lawyer can answer your questions.

 The professionals at the LGBTQ discrimination law firm of Setyan Law have extensive experience with cases like yours.
 Call us at (213) 618-3655 for a free initial consultation.

-How an Employment Attorney in Los Angeles, CA Can Help You
+How an Employment Attorney in Los Angeles Can Help You

 Employment disputes are about more than winning.
 They often involve your livelihood and can impact your entire life.
 Setyan Law has a team of legal professionals and discrimination lawyers in Los Angeles, CA, Pasadena, CA, and Glendale, CA.